max1mde/code-compile-bot/README.md

 - `node build/src/index.js` (Starts the bot)

 **Warning!**<br>
-_It is possible that a user can bypass any filters and permissions to excecute malicious code._
+_It is possible that a user can bypass any filters and permissions to execute malicious code._